Mamena2020/nodemi/README.md

        }

    ```

    - Noted

-   Default error messages output depend on locale, if you not setup locale as middleware, then locale will setup to default `en`.
+   Default error messages outputs are dependent on the locale.
+If you haven't set up the locale as a middleware, it will be set to English (en) by default.

 # Role and Permissions